 LOWER

 The LOWER function converts text to lowercase in Excel.
-It is useful when you want to standardize text or make it more uniform for comparison purposes.
+It is useful for standardizing text or making it more uniform for comparison purposes.

 Syntax 🔗